ydashko/ydashko/README.md

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.

-Outside of work, I'm interested in furthering my knowledge in the tech world.
-I also try new tools,frameworks etc.
+Outside of work, I do sports and read tech literature ( right now it`s Chip War: The Fight For The World's Most Critical Technology by Chris MIller ).

 #### Additional Facts:
 - I have a degree in dentistry.
-- I prefer RTS.
+- I do scale modeling/figure painting.
 - I am a swimmer with 7 years of experience.